connect2brain/mtms/docs/source/markdown/mtms-device-interfaces.md

     ChargeError error

 #### Discharging
-The discharging process is similar to the charging process by having its own message for updating the channel voltage with topic `/event/send/discharge` and will return feedback message `/event/discharge_feedback` once complete or disrupted by error.
+The discharging process is similar to the charging process by having the service `mtms_device/request_events` for updating the channel voltage and will return feedback message `/event/discharge_feedback` once complete or disrupted by error.

 #### Device configuration and settings